leleliu008/ppkg/README.md

 # ppkg

-portable package manager for Unix-like system.
+A portable package manager for Unix-like system.

 <br>